errsole/errsole.js/README.md

 ## Upcoming Features

 * **Error Notifications:** We will implement a notification system that sends alerts about errors directly to your Email or Slack.
-* **Custom Logger:** We are introducing a custom logger that supports all log levels (error, warn, info, debug) and allows custom JSON logging.

 ## Contribution and Support